2022 World Cup qualifiers: Muhsen Al-Ghassani's controversial goal helps Oman edge India | Goal.com

 Although Brandon Fernandes looked active in the centre of the pitch, the Blue Tigers hardly created any chances.
 Stimac was also forced to make two changes with Pronay Halder and Adil Khan suffering injuries in the first half.

-India started the second half with more intent but failed to maintain the intensity.
-Their first real chance arrived through Brandon's cross that found Manvir Singh at the centre of the box but the striker could not generate the power to test Ali Al Habsi.
+India started the second half with more intent but failed to threaten Oman's goal.
+Their first real chance arrived through Brandon's cross that found Manvir Singh at the centre of the box but the striker could not generate enough power for his header to test Ali Al Habsi.

 At the other end, Al Mandhar Al Alawi created all sorts of trouble for the Indian defence and created a couple of goal-scoring chances for Ali Al Busaidi.
 But Gurpreet provided enough resistance to ensure that Oman were not able to double their lead.